cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Consequently, this allows extending the OPRF protocol with a (non-interactive) discrete logarithm equality (DLEQ) algorithm built on a Chaum-Pedersen {{ChaumPedersen}} proof.
 This proof is divided into two
-procedures: GenerateProof and( VerifyProof.
-These are specified below).
+procedures: GenerateProof and VerifyProof.
+These are specified below.

 The proof generation and verification algorithms are denoted by `GenerateProof` and `VerifyProof` respectively, see below for